eliaserland/brain-game/instructions/anaconda_instructions.md

  - Verify that brainflow can be accessed in python.
 Start python by running `python` and try to import brainflow by running `import brainflow as bf`.
 If you do not get any error message, everything should be working as intended.

 ## Jupyter notebook support
-Optionally, one can work with a jupyter notebook instead during the development phase.
+Optionally, one can work with a jupyter notebook during the development phase, instead of executing python scripts via command line.
 To download and install Jupyter-Lab (the official successor to the classical Jupyter Notebook) within the conda environment, run the command:
 ```bash
 conda install -c conda-forge jupyterlab
 ```